vzeman/confoot/README-cloudflare.md

 www.confoot.de    A    <Cloudflare Pages IP>    Proxied
 ```

-### 6. Custom Domains in Cloudflare Pages

-1. Go to your Cloudflare Pages project
-2. Navigate to "Settings" > "Custom domains"
-3. Add all your domains:
-   - www.confoot.eu
-   - www.confoot.cz
-   - www.confoot.de
-   - etc.

 ## How It Works

-This setup uses a combination of Cloudflare Pages and Workers:
+This setup uses Cloudflare Pages Functions to handle multi-domain routing:

 1. **Cloudflare Pages** hosts your Hugo site
-2. **Cloudflare Worker** intercepts requests to all your domains
+2. **Pages Functions** intercept requests to all your domains
-3. The Worker determines the language based on the domain
+3. The middleware function determines the language based on the domain
-4. It forwards the request to the appropriate language path on your Cloudflare Pages site
+4. It rewrites the request to include the appropriate language path
-5. Content is served directly from the domain, without redirects
+5. Content is served directly from the domain, without visible redirects

 ### Domain to Language Mapping

-The Worker maps domains to languages as follows:
+The middleware maps domains to languages as follows:

 - www.confoot.eu → English (en)
 - www.confoot.cz → Czech (cs)